jspinoza3/2azerons/README.txt

 - --- --- --- Thanks for using 2azerons!
 Feel free to leave the profiles loaded on you Azerons and just repeat part B above whenever you are ready to use 2azerons again!

 =============Troubleshooting===========
-- In my experience, which is on Windows, the mouse cursor sometimes ends up getting stuck in the upper left corner of the screen due to AHK detecting constant joystick state of X000 Y000.
+- In my experience, the mouse cursor sometimes ends up getting stuck in the upper left corner of the screen due to AHK detecting constant joystick state of X000 Y000.
 Or maybe you run cursor.ahk and the cursor doesn't move at all with the joystick.
 Either way proceed with the following.
 - --- I'm not sure what the cause is, but one way to fix this is as follows:
 - --- the left Azeron should be unplugged and the right one plugged in.
 - --- Device Manager >> View >> Devices By Container >> Expand the tree for Azeron >> right click the "USB composite device" >> uninstall